 This is the Geisha district in Kyoto and chances are, you’ll find yourself wandering around here at some point during your trip to the city.
 In Kyoto, Geishas are actually called Geiko and if you’re lucky, you’ll see an authentic one.
 During our market tour with Japan Wonder Travel, we also walked through the Gion District and were incredibly lucky to spot a real Maiko (a Geisha in training).

-Gion is the entertainment district in the city and is a great place to visit.
+Gion is the entertainment district in the city and is one of the best places to visit in Kyoto.
 Don’t miss the numerous temples, shrines, cafes, restaurants, teahouses and shops.
-Make sure to wander around Gion both during the day, and in the evening — it’s one of the best places to visit in Kyoto.
+Make sure to wander around Gion both during the day, and in the evening.

 The history dates back to 1397 when it was a villa, before being turned into a zen temple in the early 1400’s.
 Kinkaku-ji has been burned down numerous times, with the most recent being in 1950 when a disgruntled monk set it on fire before trying to kill himself.